 What are hives?

-Hives can appear on any part of the body, these include the lips, face, tongue, ears and throat.
-The size of hive varies, some appear very large up to the size of a plate and some very small.
-When they appear, some can last for a day and some just few hours.
+Hives can appear on any part of the body, these include the lips, face, tongue, ears, and throat.
+The size of the hive varies, some appear very large up to the size of a plate and some very small.
+When they appear, some can last for a day and some just a few hours.